Archipelo/demo/README.md

-# demo
+# Archipelo Demo Repository

-Demo repository for showcasing Archipelo functionality
+Simple demo repository for Archipelo used for showcasing functionalities.